CHEX-MATE: New detections and properties of the radio diffuse emission in massive clusters with MeerKAT: Sample observations and data reduction

-The following calibration and imaging process has been carried out only for the data collected by our dedicated observations.
-Instead, for those targets observed by the MGCLS, we have used the low-resolution images at $15"$ made publicly available by \cite{Knowles2022}.\\ Data processing consists of two steps: we first exploited and applied the calibration solutions obtained by the SARAO Science Data Processor (SDP)\footnote{https://skaafrica.atlassian.net/wiki/spaces/ESDKB/ pages/338723406/SDP+pipelines+overview} and then we performed further self-calibration cycles via \texttt{facetselfcal} \citep{vanWeeren2021}, broadly following the steps detailed in \cite{Botteon2024-A754}.
-In particular, we started by applying the Science Data Processor ``Default calibration'' to our data using the \texttt{mvftoms.py} script of the \texttt{katdal}\footnote{https://archive.sarao.ac.za} package.
-In this way, we obtained a calibrated measurement set for the target visibilities, corrected for delay, bandpass and gain calibration \citep{Hugo2021}.
+The data processing consists of two steps: we first exploited and applied the calibration solutions obtained by the SARAO Science Data Processor (SDP)\footnote{https://skaafrica.atlassian.net/wiki/spaces/ESDKB/ pages/338723406/SDP+pipelines+overview} and then we performed further self-calibration cycles via \texttt{facetselfcal} \citep{vanWeeren2021}, broadly following the steps detailed in \cite{Botteon2024-A754}.
+In particular, we started by applying the Science Data Processor ``default calibration'' to our data using the \texttt{mvftoms.py} script of the \texttt{katdal}\footnote{https://archive.sarao.ac.za} package.
+In this way, we obtained a calibrated measurement set for the target visibilities, corrected for delay, bandpass, and gain calibration \citep{Hugo2021}.
 We also compressed the data using \textsc{Dysco} \citep{Offringa2016} and averaged the visibilities by a factor of two both in time and frequency.
 We performed the self-calibration procedure through the \texttt{facetselfcal} algorithm \citep{vanWeeren2021}.
 It uses \texttt{DP3} \citep{vanDiepen2018,Dijkema2023} and WSClean \citep{Offringa2014} for calibration and imaging, respectively.
-We typically performed four self-calibration cycles (two phase-only and two phase and amplitude) on the full MeerKAT field-of-view (FoV).
+We typically performed four self-calibration cycles (two phase-only and two phase and amplitude) on the full MeerKAT field of view (FoV).
 Then, to speed up the subsequent steps, we adopted the extraction and self-calibration technique described in \cite{vanWeeren2021}.
-Firstly, we subtracted all the sources outside a box region (typically $0.4 \degree$) containing the target.
+First, we subtracted all the sources outside a box region (typically $0.4 \degree$, which was found to be a good compromise between having enough flux in the region and FoV reduction) containing the target.
 Then, we performed four other self-calibration cycles on the subtracted dataset, following the previous calibration strategy scheme.
-For PSZ2G278.58+39.16 (Abell 1300) and PSZ2G286.98+32.90, after the extraction step, additional cycles of direction-dependent (DD) calibration have been required due to residual artefacts of bright sources.
-We operated such DD self-calibrations always using \texttt{facetselfcal}, dividing the sky in 4-5 facets and performing two phase only and two phase+amplitude cycles of calibrations.\\ The imaging was done with WSClean v3.4 \citep{Offringa2014} adopting the \cite{Briggs1995} weighting scheme with \texttt{robust=-0.5}, and applying Gaussian uv tapers in arcsec equivalent approximately to 50 and 100 kpc at the cluster redshift.
-To better study the diffuse emission, compact source contributions (i.e. with a physical size $< 250 $kpc at the cluster's redshift) have been subtracted from visibility data and then new source-subtracted images have been obtained.
-More details on the final images obtained are reported in Tab.~\ref{tab:radio_info}.\\
+For PSZ2G278.58+39.16 (Abell 1300) and PSZ2G286.98+32.90, after the extraction step, additional cycles of direction-dependent (DD) calibration were required due to residual artefacts of bright sources.
+We carried out these DD self-calibrations using \texttt{facetselfcal} every time, dividing the sky into four or five facets and performing two phase-only and two phase+amplitude cycles of calibrations.